calphool/M4ToVGA/README.md

 ## Details

-Below you will see oscilloscope pictures showing the hsync, vsync, and video traces from a TRS-80 Model 4.
+Below you will see oscilloscope pictures showing the hsync, vsync, and video traces from a TRS-80 Model 4 (ignore the "Model 3" text, it's a typo).

 ![Oscilloscope Screen 1](img/OscilloscopeScreen1.jpg?raw=true "Oscilloscope Screen 1")